Dompo language

-Dompo is an endangered language of Ghana.
-Speakers are shifting to Nafaanra.
-It is spoken adjacent to the main town of the Nafaanra people, namely Banda, Brong-Ahafo Region, Ghana.
-Blench (2015) reports that it is spoken by 10 households.
+Dompo is a recently extinct language of Ghana.
+Speakers shifted to Nafaanra and Akan.
+It was spoken adjacent to the main town of the Nafaanra people, namely Banda, Brong-Ahafo Region, Ghana.
+Blench (2015) reported that it was spoken by 10 households, and by 2020 it had only 6 speakers.

 Classification

 Dompo has numerous parallels with the Gonja language, but according to Blench (1999) does not appear to be directly related to it.
 Blench suggests three possibilities: